What's the latest news?

 What does all that mean for my holiday this year?

-What is the traffic light system?
+What's happened to the traffic light system?

-When can I book a holiday?
+When should I book a holiday?

 Will I need a vaccine passport?